rajerai/learning-library/oci-library/oci-hol/identity-access-management/prerequisites/iam.md

-# Prerequisites for Functions
+# Prerequisites for IAM

 ## Introduction

-The following steps represents the prerequisites for the Functions Lab.
+The following steps represents the prerequisites for the IAM Lab.

-Estimated time: 10 minutes
+Estimated time: 5 minutes

 ### Objectives

 - Log into OCI Tenancy.
 - Create a compartment if not done yet.
-- Create a VCN if not done yet.
-- Create the policies to use Oracle Functions and to allow Functions to use OCI resources.

 ### Prerequisites